caoimhemoriarty/sandyspalace/_posts/2025-05-11-What-I'm-Reading-Vol-1.md

 <div>
     <p>
-        <b>Test Content warning: Both the article author and I mention abuse and violence in Article 2: The Violence of Chaos.</b>
+        <b>Content warning: Both the article author and I mention abuse and violence in Article 2: The Violence of Chaos.</b>
     </p>
     <p>
         Not a particularly original idea, but it'd be good to put proper thoughts to good things I read.